ValorNaram/routemapping_josmconfig/README.md

 - To monitor and validate their work and to do the necessary troubleshooting in case of invalid data

 **This repository belongs to the "Trufi - Easier access to public transportation" project run by [Trufi Association](https://www.trufi-association.org/).**

 ## Table of Content

 - The section [Setting up our mapping tool](#setting-up-our-mapping-tool) shows you how you can make adding bus routes to OpenStreetMap easier for your mapping team.

-- The section [Setting up our monitoring tool](setting-up-our-monitoring-tool) shows you how you can monitor the progress of your mapping team and to troubleshoot errors.
+- The section [Setting up our monitoring tool](#setting-up-our-monitoring-tool) shows you how you can monitor the progress of your mapping team and to troubleshoot errors.

 # Setting up our mapping tool

-This repository contains the necessary files needed to make bus route mapping in JOSM even better.
-It does not contain JOSM itself but you can download JOSM for Linux, Mac or Windows from [here](https://josm.openstreetmap.de).
+Our mapping tool is actually a configuration file which simplifies the [JOSM editor](https://josm.openstreetmap.de) for our purpose.
+JOSM is complicated so we will show you how to tweak the configuration file to make it easier for your mapping team to [add bus routes to OSM via JOSM](https://github.com/trufi-association/trufi_documentation/blob/master/mapping-routes/mapping-routes.md).

+This document does not explain how to [set up JOSM](https://github.com/trufi-association/trufi_documentation/blob/master/installing-josm-on-linux/installing-josm-linux.md) nor to [link it to your OSM account](https://github.com/trufi-association/trufi_documentation/blob/master/oauth-josm/oauth-josm.md).
+The hyperlinks will point you to the respective tutorials for that.

 ![](img/routemapping-look.png)